MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 |*Date picker*|A control that the user can select to specify a date.|
 |*Button*|A control that the user can select to interact with the app.|

-For more information about the controls that you can insert, and their properties and definitions, go to [Controls and properties in Power Apps](reference-properties.md).
+For more information about the controls that you can insert, and their properties and definitions, go to [Controls and properties in canvas apps](reference-properties.md).

 #### Add data